FlowWest/cvpia-website/content/meetings/_index.md

 10:30 Subgroup Updates

-11:15 Science Talk: "Where do all the salmon go?
+10:50 Science Talk: "Where do all the salmon go?
 Modeling the distribution of Chinook salmon stocks using tagging and genetic data" – Alexander Jensen (University of Washington)

+11:30 Adjourn